captainrex312/cse15l-lab-reports/LabReport1.md

 -cd\
 -ls -lat\
 -ls -a\

--ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username\
--cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/\
--cat /home/linux/ieng6/cs15lsp23/public/hello.txt
+## Step 5 : Logout of Server

-Hint: To log out of the remote server in your terminal, you can use:
+In order to log out of the remote server in your terminal, you can use:

 -Ctrl-D\
 -Run the command: exit